polarispw/MSBD5002-MetricPrompt/README.md

 # MSBD5002-MetricPrompt

-This is a repo of MSBD5002 project, reproducting MetricPrompt in KDD 2023
+This is a repo of MSBD5002 project, reproducing MetricPrompt in KDD 2023

 The code structure is as follows：